puigfp/geotag/README.md

 Using the [`-geotag` command](https://exiftool.org/geotag.html#geotag) and a KML export of the location history, exiftool can almost do the same thing as this script.
 However, using a script such as this one gives me more control:

 - applying some preprocessing to the location history (GPS data is noisy, and removing absurd GPS data points can make the results a lot better)
-- overwriting already existing GPS data or not
+- overwriting already existing GPS data or not, using any condition
 - ...

 ## References